 All 21C funded programs must adhere to the 21C safety standards.
 Note that "safety" covers the physical (body), emotional (mind) and environmental (air, water, food, space) realms.
-Additionally, there are tactical concerns as well, which are specific strategies and related expectations in relation to above, such as emergency preparedness activities.
+Additionally, there are tactical concerns as well, which are specific strategies and related expectations in relation to the above, such as emergency preparedness activities.
 The safety standards are reported on annually within the Annual Performance Report site collection as well as part of the self-assessment checklist used as part of a standard site visit process.
 In addition to program handbooks, emergency and aquatic plans are collected by AOE and need to be maintained and updated regularly.
-In addition, a safety folder is maintained and updated on the afterschool wiki with on-going resources posted for this area.
+It should be added that dark roads with cars along with water and emergencies are the three highest factor risk zones that directors need to attend to intentionally.
+A safety folder is maintained and updated on the afterschool wiki with ongoing resources posted for this area.
 If at any point any safety standard is not assured, contact the 21C state coordinator immediately to discuss strategies and needs.
 Wiki safety folder